 It started as one or two raised little bumps under her arm.
-They didn’t seem to bother her but as time went on they seemed to increase in number.
-As a handful became too many to count her parents became concerned.
+They didn’t seem to bother her, but as time passed, they seemed to increase in number.
+As a handful became too many to count, her parents became concerned.
 What were these fleshy little lumps?
 Why wouldn’t they go away?
 Could they be catching?

 What is molluscum contagiosum?

 Molluscum is a benign dermatological condition that is exceedingly common in childhood.
-It is caused by the molluscum contagiosum virus (MCV) – a DNA pox virus – that is distantly related to the human papilloma virus.
-There are four main subtype (I-IV) with MCV I being the most common.
+It is caused by the molluscum contagiosum virus (MCV) – a DNA pox virus – that is distantly related to the human papillomavirus.
+There are four primary subtypes (I-IV), with MCV I being the most common.
 There is an increased incidence in children with atopic dermatitis.

 How is it diagnosed?

-MCV is a clinical diagnosis based on the classic appearance (see below).
-There is a validated diagnostic tool that parents can use to help make the diagnosis – the Molluscum Contagiosum Diagnostic Tool for Parents (MCDTP).
+Molluscum contagiosum is a clinical diagnosis based on the classic appearance.
+A validated diagnostic tool that parents can use to help make the diagnosis is the Molluscum Contagiosum Diagnostic Tool for Parents (MCDTP).
 It has been validated with a sensitivity of 92% and a specificity of 88%.

 What do they look like?

-They start off as little pimples before slowly growing in size.
+They start as little pimples before slowly growing in size.
 They are classically described as umbilicated pearls – small creamy raised bumps with a central pit.
-They can be found anywhere on the body but appear to be more common in the nappy area, in the axilla and on the face and head.
-This is most likely due to auto-innoculation.
-Prevalence data suggest that between 5% and 11% of children have been affected.
+They can be found anywhere on the body but appear more common in the nappy area, axilla, face, and head.
+This is most likely due to auto-inoculation.
+Prevalence data suggest that 5% to 11% of children have been affected.

 How is it spread?